MichaelShevchenko/jv-internet-shop/README.md

       &emsp; TO 'admin'@'localhost';
 * after registration and logging in as the new user please, use "Injecting test data in to DB" link to insert some test data as well as the admin user.
-After this procedure you may login as Admin using "admin" as login and "matestudent" password or as SuperAdmin using "SuperUser" for login and "matestudent" for password.
+After this procedure you may login as Admin using "admin" as login and "matestudent" as password or as SuperAdmin using "SuperUser" for login and "matestudent" for password.
 The difference between these two users is that Admin only have admin privileges (which is creating, overviewing and editing content), so he can't make orders, either he doesn't have shopping cart, while SuperAdmin have both (admin and user).